qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Scaleway

 [Scaleway Kapsule](https://www.scaleway.com/en/kubernetes-kapsule/) and [Kosmos](https://www.scaleway.com/en/kubernetes-kosmos/) are managed Kubernetes services from [Scaleway](https://www.scaleway.com/en/).
-It abstracts away the complexities of managing and operating a Kubernetes cluster.
+They abstract away the complexities of managing and operating a Kubernetes cluster.
 The primary difference being, Kapsule clusters are composed solely of Scaleway Instances.
 Whereas, a Kosmos cluster is a managed multi-cloud Kubernetes engine that allows you to connect instances from any cloud provider to a single managed Control-Plane.

-**To setup Qdrant Hybrid Cloud on Scaleway**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
-Then, consult your platform's managed Kubernetes instructions below.
+First, consult your platform's managed Kubernetes instructions below.
+Then, **to setup Qdrant Hybrid Cloud on Scaleway**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Scaleway Kubernetes